 The value chain is a sequence of purposeful combinations of production factors that lead to the creation of a product or service that can be offered in the market from a concept to the final product.
 This process includes activities such as design, production, marketing, distribution and support services for the final customers.
 The activities in the value chain can be obtained independently from one company or from different companies.
 The term value chain refers to the fact that value is added to the primary product by combining different resources.
 A value chain refers to the sequence of connected factors and processes that transform inputs and services into products with features that consumers are ready to buy.
 (Devaux et al., 2018).
-In India, inadequacy of infrastructure, frequent price product fluctuations, low quality and incompatibility, problems related harvesting, losses during and after harvesting, and the length of the chain are among the problems of the value chain.
-Through measures such as production efficiency by providing healthy seedlings and providing suitable plants, training operators, providing suitable financial resources, recommendations related to the cultivation of suitable cultivars, observing the principles of planting, and harvesting in the farm strengthening the private sector participating, creating a structure in order to increase the participation of the chain members in the direction of the common goal, can help to production chain improve the agricultural sector (Niazi and Mobini, 2019).
-In 2019, the agriculture sector accounted for 11.5% of GDP and 12% of non-oil exports.
-Therefore, the growth of this sector determines the country's economic growth to some extent Shahbazi and Alizadeh (2018).
-In order to increase productivity in Iran's economy, special attention should be paid to the agricultural sector as one of the most important and major sectors of economic activities in the country.
-Because compared to other economic sectors, this sector is of special importance terms of production, in employment, foreign exchange, food supply dependence and less on foreign currency.(Kazemi et al., 2017) During the year 2021, the export value of agricultural and food products was over 11 billion dollars (Gomrok Iran, 2021).
-Challenges and problems such as competitors with low-cost products, price fluctuations of agricultural products. increasing consumer expectations (Miri et al., 2017).
-If the barriers to the development of the production chain in the agriculture sector are identified, it is possible to increase the production of agricultural products planning and formulating a suitable strategy.
-Previous researches in the field of agricultural products are limited. one-sided and quantitatively oriented, and the introduction of new ideas and qualitative analyzes into the field of production seems necessary.
-Since the formation of a strong sector of horticultural products is necessary to have a suitable strategy and these strategies will not be very useful and effective without identifying and recognizing the effective and important factors, therefore, in this research, barriers to the development of agricultural product production chains (case study: horticultural products) has been discussed based on the method of Grande's theory.
-Creating a strong agricultural sector requires having a proper strategy, and these strategies will not be very useful and effective without identifying and recognizing the effective and important factors.
-Therefore, the current research is to investigate the barriers to the development of production chains of horticultural products in Meshginshahr city and based on the grounded theory method.
-The current research seeks to increase the richness of our understanding of the experiences and knowledge of specialists and managers of agricultural producers about the barriers to the development of the chain of agricultural production.
-Another importance of this research is that it aims to identify all the aspects of agricultural production barriers in order to be a guide for policy makers in the field of production to plan according to the existing development factors and provide solutions in line with the development of production.
+In India, inadequacy of infrastructure, frequent price fluctuations, low quality and product incompatibility, problems related to harvesting, losses during and after harvesting, and the length of the chain are among the problems of the value chain.
+Through measures such as production efficiency by providing healthy seedlings and providing suitable plants, training operators, providing financial resources. practical suitable recommendations related to the cultivation of suitable cultivars, observing the principles of planting, and harvesting in the farm strengthening the private sector participating, creating a structure in order to increase the participation of the chain members in the direction of the common goal, can help to production chain improve the in the agricultural sector (Niazi and Mobini, 2019).